single image

 Breakfast at Bea Bea's

 You haven’t really been to Burbank before you’ve been to Bea Bea’s, known to be the most popular breakfast hangout in the city.
-For many years, chef Bea has been spoiling her local community with mouthwatering breakfast foods, including her much loved French toast (which comes in 17 variations) and her waffle, crepe and pancake creations (over 30 options).
+For many years, chef Bea has been spoiling her local community with mouthwatering breakfast foods, including her much loved French toast and pancake creations.

 Learn More